Stay In Movie Recommendations banner

-With cinemas closed and everyone (hopefully) practising social distancing, we are going to provide you with some suggestions to help you get by until things (hopefully) get back to normal.
-We’ll also provide some alternatives for films that were meant to come out in cinemas this week.
+With cinemas closed and everyone (hopefully) practising social distancing, we’re going to share some picks to help you get by until things (hopefully) get back to normal.
+We’ll also suggest alternatives for films that were meant to release in cinemas this week.

-Let us know your own recommendations in the comments below or on Twitter.
+Tell us your recommendations in the comments below or on Twitter.

 Cinema Alternatives